What is Tax Evasion?

 Hazel is the server at a very popular Chophouse.
 She earns on an average an amount of $200 every night through tips.
 The employer of Hazel does not keep any track of tips given to the servers as he relies on them to note down the same in the logbook.
 Hazel deliberately reports a small amount on her tax return that she mentioned in the employer’s logbook that averages an amount of $50 every night.
 It was an attempt to lower down the obligation of income tax expense.

 He used to direct his employees to seek the checks from the clients in his name and not in the business name.
-He en-cashed these checks but he did not deposit the cash into the bank account of the business.
+He en-cashed these checks, but he did not deposit the cash into the bank account of the business.
 As these monies did not appear in books of business nor deposited in business’ bank account, so these receipts were not included in his income tax return.
-He used to show personal expenditure as his firm’s expenditures which resulted in low figures on the Schedule C profit, and thereby reducing his tax liability substantially for the tax years 2004 through 2007.
+He used to show personal expenditure as his firm’s expenditures, which resulted in low figures on the Schedule C profit, and thereby reducing his tax liability substantially for the tax years 2004 through 2007.

 Tax evasion is a crime where an entity or individual deliberately avoids payment or underpays the taxes.
 Every citizen who is generating income and/or the assets are required to file the income tax return every year.
-There are too many people who every year misrepresents the amount of money earned, and they claim wrong or overstated deductions which are not allowed in an attempt to keep the monies away from IRS.
+There are too many people who every year misrepresents the amount of money earned, and they claim wrong or overstated deductions, which are not allowed in an attempt to keep the monies away from IRS.
 The government of U. S. gives an estimate that approximately $350 billion is lost every year because of tax evasion practices.
 The taxpayers should avoid it in order to save themselves from any penalties or punishments.

-This has been a guide to what is tax evasion and its meaning.
+This article has been a guide to what is tax evasion and its meaning.
 Here we discuss 2 types (Evasion of Assessment and Evasion of Payment) and examples of tax evasion, along with benefits and disadvantages.
 You may learn more about financing from the following articles –